tandcsports/tandcsports.github.io/_pages/about.md

 author_profile: true
 ---

-## Town &amp; Country 10U Baseball Coaching Resource - Austin, Texas</h2>
+## Town &amp; Country 10U Baseball Coaching Resource - Austin, Texas

-Todd A. Wood is the T&amp;C 10U Baseball Commissioner and setup this website as a coaching resource for those that volunteer to coach a 10U baseball team
+This companion website was setup by T&amp;C 10U Baseball Commissioner Todd A. Wood to service as reference material for people who volunteer to coach a 10U baseball team.